gatsbyjs/gatsby/docs/docs/how-to/using-a-gatsby-theme.md

 ---
-title: Using a Gatsby Theme
+title: How to Use a Theme in an Existing Site
 ---

-While you can [get started quickly with a Gatsby theme starter](/docs/themes/getting-started/), you can also install a Gatsby theme directly to an existing Gatsby site.
+While you can [get started quickly with a Gatsby theme starter](/docs/how-to/new-site-with-theme/), you can also install a Gatsby theme directly to an existing Gatsby site.
 Gatsby themes are plugins, so you can [install and use them like any other Gatsby plugin](/docs/using-a-plugin-in-your-site/).

 ## Installing a Theme